ruuda/hoff/doc/installing.md

 # Installing

 This document details how to install Hoff on your own server.
-I will be using a server running CoreOS here, although the same steps should work for e.g.
+I will be using a server running Ubuntu 18.04 here.
-Ubuntu 18.04.

 The application consists of a single binary that opens a server at a configured port, and then runs until it is killed.
 Log messages are written to stdout.
 This makes the application work well with systemd.
-Furthermore, Hoff can be packaged as a self-contained squashfs image for easy deployment and secure operation.

 ## Building a package

-The squashfs image can be built with [Nix][nix]:
+Enter an environment with development dependencies available throuhg [Nix][nix]:

-    $ nix build --out-link hoff.img
+    $ nix run --command $SHELL

-You can copy over `hoff.img` to your server.
+There is a script to build a Debian package:

+    $ cd package
+    $ ./build-binary.sh
+    $ VERSION=1 fakeroot ./build-package.sh

 Alternatively, you can build the binary only, and assemble your own package:

     $ stack build
     $ $(stack path --local-install-root)/bin/hoff